-There is gradually growing acceptance not only of patchwork families, but also of families based on same-sex partnerships.
-Austrian law provides an institutional framework for such partnerships.
-However, these are still not called marriages, and are not yet fully equal to a heterosexual marriage.
+Patchwork families and families based on same-sex partnerships are gradually accepted in Austrian society.
+Austrian law provides an institutional framework for same-sex partnerships, though they are not identified as marriages, and are not endowed with the same rights as those granted to a heterosexual marriage.